 url self.load(url, body)

-The new body
+The new payload

 argument to load